-The hydraulic leveling system control pad is located on the lower left side of the dash or inside the cabinet adjacent to the main entrance door.
+The hydraulic leveling system control pad is located on the lower left side of the dash.

 Leveling System Control Panel

 See the Leveling System Operator Manual in your InfoCase for complete operating instructions.
 It also contains additional precautions, technical information, and instructions for manual operation if a system failure occurs.